-- All stormwater runoff from the proposed site up to and including the 100-year event to be stored on site and released into the minor system at a maximum rate equivalent 2-year existing-conditions flow. - Proposed site to discharge the existing 200mm diameter storm sewer running east along the site and connection to the 450mm storm sewer on Hamilton Avenue ROW at the boundary of the subject site (City of Ottawa). - 100-year Storm HGL to be a minimum of 0.30 m below building foundation footing (City of Ottawa).
+- All stormwater runoff from the proposed site up to and including the 100-year event to be stored on site and released into the minor system at a maximum rate equivalent to 51.5 L/s calculated based on 2-year pre-development rates. - Proposed site to discharge to the proposed 200mm diameter storm service, directly connecting to the 450mm storm sewer on Hamilton Avenue ROW at the boundary of the subject site (City of Ottawa). - 100-year Storm HGL to be a minimum of 0.30 m below building foundation footing (City of Ottawa).

-Surface & Overland Flow
+Surface Storage & Overland Flow

-• Building openings to be minimum of 0.15m above the 100-year water level (City of Ottawa)

-- Maximum depth of flow under either static or dynamic conditions shall be less than 0.35m in the 100-year event (City of Ottawa) - Provide adequate emergency overflow conveyance off-site (City of Ottawa)
+- Building openings to be minimum of 0.15m above the 100-year water level (City of Ottawa) - Maximum depth of flow under either static or dynamic conditions shall be less than 0.35m in the 100-year event (City of Ottawa) - Provide adequate emergency overflow conveyance off-site (City of Ottawa)